INJURED ON ANOTHER'S PROPERTY?

 • Negligent security

-Premise liability laws are a vital part of every states’ code of ethics concerning the duties of property owners.
+Premises liability laws are a vital part of every state's code of ethics concerning the duties of property owners.
 These laws grant citizens the right to a safe visit to another entity's property.
-When a civilian is injured on someone’s property, they can fight for compensation for their injuries due to premise liability rules.
-While the goal of the law is to protect citizens who are injured by a hazard, there are limitations to what these rules can achieve.
+When a civilian is injured on someone’s property, they can seek compensation for their injuries due to premises liability rules.
+While the goal of the law is to protect citizens injured by a hazard, there are limitations to what these rules can achieve.
+For instance, state-specific legal standards can impact the burden of proof owed by the plaintiff in such cases.

-In premises liability claims based on negligence, the plaintiff must prove four elements:
+In premises liability cases based on negligence, the plaintiff must prove four elements:

 • The property owner had a duty of care to the injured.